Ramon Foster: 2010

-Although he finished his rookie season as the starting left guard, he entered training camp competing with Trai Essex and Kraig Urbik for the starting job.
+Although he finished his rookie season as the starting left guard, he entered training camp competing with Essex and Urbik for the starting job.
 He was named the backup to starting guards Essex and Kemoeatu to begin the season and made his season debut in a Week 3 38–13 victory at the Tampa Bay Buccaneers.
-On November 14, 2010, he made his first start of the season, replacing an ineffective Trai Essex at right guard, in a 39-26 loss to the New England Patriots.
+On November 14, 2010, he made his first start of the season, replacing an ineffective Essex at right guard, in a 39–26 loss to the New England Patriots.
 He then remained the starting guard for last 7 games of the 2010 season.
 The Steelers finished atop the AFC North with a 12–4 record and Foster went on to start at right guard in a 31–25 loss to the Green Bay Packers in Super Bowl XLV.
 He finished his second season with 8 starts in 12 games played.

 2011

-Foster entered training camp in 2011 competing with Chris Kemoeatu, Doug Legursky, and Trai Essex for both starting guard positions.
+Foster entered training camp in 2011 competing with Kemoeatu, Doug Legursky, and Essex for both starting guard positions.
 He lost the starting right guard position to Legursky but was named the starter for a Week 2 victory over the Seattle Seahawks.
 After sitting out the next week, he returned in Week 4 against the Houston Texans and remained the starter for the rest of the season.
-This marked the third consecutive year he began the year as a backup but finished the season as a starter; also marking the beginning of Foster being a mainstay on the Pittsburgh Steeler's offensive line.
+This marked the third consecutive year he began the year as a backup but finished the season as a starter; also marking the beginning of Foster being a mainstay on the Steelers offensive line.
 He finished 2011 with a career-high 14 games started in 15 games played.

 2012

-Foster was named the starting right guard after winning the job over rookie David DeCastro and started the Pittsburgh Steeler's season-opener against Denver Broncos.
+Foster was named the starting right guard after winning the job over rookie David DeCastro and started the Steeler's season-opener against Denver Broncos.
 This also marked his first full season playing and starting at guard.

 2013

 He was moved over to left guard after the departure of Willie Colon and started all but one game throughout the season.
 The Steelers kept Foster out due to injury during a Week 11 matchup against the Detroit Lions.
-On March 11, 2013, the Pittsburgh Steelers signed Foster to a three-year, $5.50 million contract that also included a $900,000 signing bonus.
+On March 11, 2013, the Steelers signed Foster to a three-year, $5.50 million contract that also included a $900,000 signing bonus.
 They rewarded him with a new contract after showing promise the last two seasons.

 2014

-He started the Pittsburgh Steeler's season-opening 30-27 victory over the Cleveland Browns and started the following game.
+He started the Steelers' season-opening 30–27 victory over the Cleveland Browns and started the following game.
 Foster then missed Week 3 and 4, after twisting his ankle during a practice.
 He returned to his starting role during a Week 5 victory at the Jacksonville Jaguars.
-He started 14 games in 2014, helping the Pittsburgh Steelers finish first in the AFC North with an 11-5 record.
-They went on to lose the AFC Wildcard game 30-17 to the Baltimore Ravens.
+He started 14 games in 2014, helping the Steelers finish first in the AFC North with an 11–5 record.
+They went on to lose the AFC Wildcard game 30–17 to the Baltimore Ravens.